Restless Chipotle

 • Amish White Bread is a slightly sweet, velvety-textured, homemade bread that’s perfect for sandwiches.
 You may have heard it called milk bread.
 You can make this recipe by hand or in a bread machine – both instructions are included

 • English Muffin Bread has all of those nooks and crannies and craters of an English muffin but in a quick, no-knead toasting bread loaf.
 It’s a fragrant batter bread with that distinct yeasty flavor that we all love.
-Instructions for bread machine and stand mixer included.

 • Multi-Grain is full of healthy ingredients and a generous splash of honey to give it just enough sweetness.
 It makes a hearty sandwich or the crunchiest toast imaginable.

-• Honey Oatmeal Bread is an old fashioned classic.
+• Honey Oatmeal Bread is an old-fashioned classic.
 It’s moist, soft, and a little chewy with a slightly sweet honey and oat flavor that makes it irresistible.
-This is my go to bread for peanut butter and jelly sandwiches!!
+This is my go-to bread for peanut butter and jelly sandwiches!!

 • Honey Buttermilk Bread is so easy that even a beginner can do it!
 It’s the best bread ever for sandwiches with a velvety crumb with a slightly sweet flavor that comes from honey.